sagemath/trac_to_gh/Issue 1381.md

 # Issue 1381: optimized algorithm for some FractionField substitutions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1381

 Original creator: jbmohler